eroc123/obsidian-notes/Computer Science/6 - Security, Privacy and Data Integrity/Phishing.md

-- An email sent out that is disguised to be legitimate
+- Fraudulant emails that are sent out digs